Management & Communication Skills Course

 1 Office etiquettes 06 Hours 2 Interview Preparation 12 Hours 3 Strategic Thinking 06 Hours 3 Professional Ethics 06 Hours

 4. Teaching Methodology:

-Multiple methods including lectures, case studies, presentations, group discussions, management games, projects, mock interviews etc. should be used.
+Multiple methods including lectures, case studies, presentations, group discussions, management games, projects etc. should be used.

 7. Exemption of fee for Disabled Students: